-It’s convenient, it’s quick and you can help to reduce traffic congestion as well as your carbon footprint by leaving the car at home.
+It’s convenient, it’s quick and you can help to reduce air pollution, traffic congestion and your carbon footprint by leaving the car at home.

-Southeastern trains can whisk you to our Isle from London St Pancras in as little as 75 minutes aboard its high-speed service.
+Southeastern trains can whisk you to our Isle from London St Pancras in as little as 70 minutes aboard it's high-speed service.
 Trains also run from London Victoria, Waterloo East and Charing Cross.

 Once here, the local bus network is really handy for getting around, including Stagecoach’s Loop service with buses every 8 to 10 minutes connecting our three seaside resorts, Margate, Broadstairs and Ramsgate.

-Hop on a bus to the villages or explore with a Dayrider ticket.
-As you’re not stuck behind your car wheel, you can enjoy having time to look around you at the passing coast and countryside.
+Catch a bus to the villages, or explore the wider area with a hop-on, hop-off Dayrider ticket.
+When you’re not stuck in your car, you can enjoy the freedom of looking at the passing coast and countryside.

 2. Friends Electric

-If you are helping to keep the air clean by visiting in an electric vehicle, you will find charging points for more power dotted around the Isle at:
+If you're helping to keep the air clean by using an electric vehicle, you'll find charging points dotted around the Isle at:

 Find out more at www.carwow.co.uk/electric-cars/charging-points